bhnord/activities/README.md

 Join us for a high-energy, cultural celebration in the heart of Boston ahead of the 2025 Boston Marathon!
 <a href="https://lu.ma/8ykfk7bq" target="_blank">info link</a>

-### Boston Marathon Finish Line Entertainment

-**04/18 04:00PM - 04/20 09:15AM @ Boylston St**
-Friday, April 18th4:00 p.m.
-B.A.A.
-Youth Relay Challenge 5:30 p.
-<a href="https://www.baa.org/races/boston-marathon/enter/finish-area" target="_blank">info link</a>

-### Boston Marathon Expo

-**04/18 10:00AM - 04/20 06:00PM @ John B. Hynes Veterans Memorial Convention Center**
-The Bank of America Boston Marathon Expo will be open to participants, friends, and fans, and will feature an adidas store as well as Official Boston Marathon Sponsors and Licensees.
-<a href="https://www.baa.org/bank-america-boston-marathon-expo" target="_blank">info link</a>

 ### BEER FEST Party

 **04/19 01:00PM - 04/19 05:00PM @ Time Out Market Boston**